 If you use British English for the word colour it’s not a problem.
 There is a set of games using British English for the word colour for every pack that requires it.

 Another activity which is lots of fun is Make a Path.
 Students spin and write the number fact above the product.
-There’s lots of repetitive practice with this worksheet but because the aim of the activity is to make a path from the top of the sheet to the bottom, your kids will not even realize that they are working hard at recalling their multiplication facts.
+There’s lots of repetitive practice with this worksheet but because the aim of the activity is to make a path from the top of the sheet to the bottom, your kids won’t even realize that they’re working hard at recalling their multiplication facts.

 Grab Your Bundle